jwt-dotnet/jwt/.github/pull_request_template.md

 ## Description

-Resolves #issue.
+Resolves #xyz.

-Please include a summary of the change and which issue is fixed.
+A summary of the changes and which issue it resolves.

-## Breaking changes

 ## Checklist

 - [ ] Tests added
 - [ ] Version bumped
+- [ ] Changelog updated